edgeless-project/edgeless/README.md

 - `cli.toml`

-Then you can run the **EDGELESS-in-a-box**, which is a convenience binary that runs every necessary components as one, using the generated configuration files:
+Then you can run the **EDGELESS-in-a-box**, which is a convenience binary that runs every necessary component as one, using the generated configuration files:

 ```
 target/debug/edgeless_inabox
 ```

-Congratulations, now a full EDGELESS system in running for you, although it is not doing much.
+Congratulations, now a complete EDGELESS system is running for you, although it is not doing much.

 ### Examples